Supriya9002/SocialSphere/README.md

-# Social Media Backend REST-API
+# SocialSphere
-This project is a robust social media backend REST-API developed using Node.js, Express.js, and MongoDB.
+This project is a robust SocialSphere developed using Node.js, Express.js, and MongoDB.
 It empowers users to perform various social media actions such as posting, commenting, liking, sending friend requests, and resetting passwords using OTP for enhanced security.

 ## Features
 RESTful Architecture: Utilizes Express.js for efficient routing control and handling HTTP requests.